-Advising is the first step to make the student aware he/she is not in compliance with school policies and/or procedures.
+Advising is the first step to make the student aware they are not in compliance with school policies and/or procedures.
 It consists of a documented discussion with school staff and should make the student aware of school policies and expectations moving forward.